ansible/community-docs/execution_environments/execution_environments_overview.rst

 Notions used in this document:

 * **ansible-core**: you install it using ``pip install ansible-core``; includes command-line tools such as ``ansible-playbook`` and ``ansible-galaxy``, the Ansible language and a set of `builtin modules and plugins <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html>`_.
-* **ansible-collections**: a format in which Ansible content is distributed that can contain playbooks, roles, modules and plugins.
+* **Ansible collections**: a format in which Ansible content is distributed that can contain playbooks, roles, modules and plugins.
-* **Ansible package**: you install it using ``pip install ansible`` or an OS distribution package manager; it includes ansible-core plus a set of collections.
+* **Ansible package**: you install it using ``pip install ansible`` or an OS distribution package manager; it provides ansible-core and a big set of Ansible collections in the *batteries included* manner.
 * **Ansible control node**: the machine from which you run the Ansible.
 * **Containerization**: it's what you typically use ``podman`` or ``docker`` for.